SECONDARY CAMPUS CO-CURRICULAR

 Tennis Triathlon Volleyball

-St John’s produces an annual play or musical open to all students in Years 7 – 12.
+St John’s Grammar produces a musical open to all students in Years 7 – 12 every second year.
 As a Drama-led collaboration between several departments within the School, it provides many students an opportunity to participate behind the scenes of a production whether or not they have on-stage aspirations.

 Technology, Art and Music Department students and staff are involved with set design and building, costume and program design, front of house and publicity.
-There is an audition process for actors and backstage hands.
+There is an audition process for actors, and an interview process for backstage roles.

 These are always very exciting projects as students develop confidence and skills in all aspects of theatre.
-They learn about the self-discipline, teamwork, commitment and the thrill involved in performing to the public.
-St John’s productions are performed in a professional theatre off campus, and are received positively by both the School community and media.
+They learn about the self-discipline, teamwork, commitment and thrill involved in performing to the public.
+St John’s Grammar productions are performed in a professional theatre, and are received positively by both the School community and media.

-St John’s Grammar School provides opportunities for students to take part in a variety of different ensembles including specific vocal, string, recorder, flute and mixed instrumental ensembles, which are conducted and managed by specialist teachers.
+St John’s Grammar School provides opportunities for students to take part in a variety of different ensembles including specific vocal, string, woodwind and mixed instrumental ensembles, which are conducted and managed by specialist teachers.
+Each year, choirs and bands travel to Mount Gambier for Generations in Jazz, which the School has been highly successful in, winning a number of titles and awards.
+Students also participate in a School Cabaret, held every second year in the Norwood Town Hall.

 St John’s Grammar School has a rich tradition of choral music on both campuses and in the wider community.
 Choirs are offered as extra curricular activities and rehearsals are usually run at lunchtime.